Current Summary

 100% Renewable Energy Plans

 Green energy from wind and solar.
-Often just 0.5¢-1¢/kWh more than non-renewable plans.
+Often close to non-renewable plan pricing.

 Watch Out for "Teaser Rates"